the-teachingRSE-project/competencies/competencies.md

 established research culture and the commitment to being part of a team.

 A few definitions are in order.
-First as software we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.
+First, as software, we define source code, documentation, tests and all other artefacts that are created by humans during the development process that are necessary to understand its purpose.